Oladapo-jpg/public-health-projects/README.md

 Used national public health surveillance data to examine long-term trends in adult obesity prevalence in England.
 Obesity prevalence increased from 14.9% in 1993 to 29.9% in 2024, representing an increase of approximately 15 percentage points and a relative increase of 100.7%, highlighting the growing burden of obesity as a major public health challenge.

+### Project 17: Socioeconomic Inequalities in Smoking Prevalence in England (2016)
+Used national public health data to examine smoking prevalence across deprivation deciles in England.
+Smoking prevalence was highest in the most deprived decile (27.2%) and lowest in the least deprived decile (7.9%), revealing a substantial inequality gap of 19.3 percentage points and demonstrating a clear socioeconomic gradient in smoking behaviour.

 ## Dataset

 Simulated Heart Failure Mortality Dataset (1,000 observations).